We seek to protect, conserve and restore biodiversity and habitat in Minnesota's watersheds in order to improve water quality.

 - Strategies that focus on watersheds outside of Minnesota.
 The Foundation understands ecosystems are not defined by governmental boundaries and that projects outside the state may impact watersheds in Minnesota.
 For example, if a project on the St. Croix River was focused only on benefitting a Wisconsin watershed, the project would fall outside of our desired focus.

-For more details on the Sustaining Environmental Systems Letter of Intent (LOI) process, please review are Explore Partnership webpage here.
+For more details on the Sustaining Environmental Systems Letter of Intent (LOI) process, please review our Explore Partnership webpage here.